searchivarius/AccurateLuceneBM25/README.md

 More accurate BM25 similarity for Lucene
 =================
 Improving the effectiveness Lucene's BM25 (and testing it using community QA and ClueWeb* collections).
 Please, see [my blog post for details](http://searchivarius.org/blog/accurate-bm25-similarity-lucene-follow).
+It works for early version of Lucene 6.x, e.g., 6.0.
+However, the later Lucene versions (I think starting from 6.3) changed internal API, so this similarity class will not work without changes.

 Main Prerequisites
 -----------------------